Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Evaluation and Experiments

-Where $length_{gt}$ and $length_p$ are the time lengths of the ground truth eating/drinking gesture and predicted eating/drinking gesture, respectively.
-Additionally, if multiple predicted segments exist inside the range of a given ground truth eating/drinking gesture, only one is classified as a TP, all others are FP (Fig. \ref{segmental_eva} S4).
-Conversely, if a predicted segment spans multiple ground truth eating/drinking gestures, only one is recognized as TP and the remainder are considered as FN (Fig. \ref{segmental_eva} S5).
+where $length_{gt}$ and $length_p$ are the time lengths of the ground truth and predicted eating/drinking gesture, respectively.
+Additionally, if multiple predicted segments exist inside the range of a given ground truth gesture, only one is classified as a TP, all others are FPs (Fig. \ref{segmental_eva} S4).
+Conversely, if a predicted segment spans multiple ground truth eating/drinking gestures, only one is recognized as TP and the remainder are FNs (Fig. \ref{segmental_eva} S5).
 We also defined the corresponding punishment for the misclassification between the eating and drinking gesture (see Fig. \ref{segmental_eva} S8-S9).
 After the generation of segmental TP, FP, and FN, the segmental F1-score is calculated as:

-Where $c$ represents the class, $E$ represents the eating class, $D$ represents the drinking class.
-We calculated F1-scores for each class (eating and drinking).
+where $c$ represents the class, $E$, $D$ represents eating and drinking class, respectively.

-The advantages of the segment-wise evaluation scheme are three-fold.
-Firstly, it penalizes over-segmentation errors (Fig. \ref{segmental_eva} S3) and under-segmentation errors (Fig. \ref{segmental_eva} S1); secondly, it allows minor temporal shifts between ground truth and prediction, which may be caused by annotation variability.
-Thirdly, it provides clear information including how many food gestures are detected and segmented.
-Three thresholds $k$ are selected as 0.1, 0.25 and 0.5 according to \cite{b16, b17}.
-It should be noted that we use lower-case tp, fp, fn, and f1-score to represent frame-wise indices, and upper-case TP, FP, FN, and F1-score to denote segment-wise indices.
+The segment-wise method provides three main advantages.
+Firstly, it effectively addressed both over-segmentation errors (Fig. \ref{segmental_eva} S4) and under-segmentation errors (Fig. \ref{segmental_eva} S5); secondly, it accommodates minor temporal discrepancies between the ground truth and prediction, which can occur due to annotation variability.
+Thirdly, it provides clear information including how many gestures are detected.
+Three thresholds $k$ are selected as 0.1, 0.25 and 0.5 according to \cite{b15}. }